Republished Commentary, LLeigh.

 Then the 29,000, 36,000, 42,000…. disappear.
 Long term facilities are still closed to public view, except a handful.
 Those horses and burros still carry the legal identity “wild horse.”
 But those adopted or sold?

 Are you confused yet?
-Just defining the wild horse, for purposes of having a valid conversation, can take precious time from the actual battle to protect it; fighting for resources on range and from the threats after capture.
+Just defining the wild horse, for purposes of having a valid conversation, can take precious time from the actual battle to protect them.

 BLM is shipping wild horses to “adoption/sale” events and claiming massive increases in adoptions.
 At each of these events people are given the option to adopt (some with a $1,000 rebate) or to purchase and get a title right away (no matter how old the horse is).
 FOIAs into the number “adopted or sold” are delayed.
 But we are seeing more and more BLM brands at kill auctions.

 BLM has an “internet corral.”
 There are many issues with the site (they are still loading large files, raw from camera.
-Any novice knows this will make pages hard to load.
-They still call all of them HA, not HMA. etc).
-But I go there and search for the ones I knew when they were “who they were born to be.”
+Any novice knows this will make pages hard to load.)
 Sometimes I will see a few a know.
 However, usually it is an exercise in frustration.
 Only a few make the internet.
 The ones that do are either ones on the way to being “shuffled out fast” or the few that are considered “high profile.”
-Right now you can find some of the paint burros from the roundup on the north end of Blue Wing Complex this summer (but you need to know that is called Seven Troughs).
-You can find a few Owyhee’s (but you need to know the actually HMAs include Rock Creek).

 36,000, 42,000, 50,000, 56,000, 61,000 ….